-Changing your organization from being transaction-focused to relationship-focused can be considered a branch transformation.
+Changing your organization from being transaction-focused to relationship-focused can be a branch transformation.
 This involves altering the ways in which your branch operates.
 These changes include physical remodeling, like removing the traditional barriers of the teller line and introducing a concierge station or pod concept in your branches.
-These changes also involve process remodeling, like shifting how your employees approach and meet customer needs.
+These changes also involve process remodeling, like shifting how employees approach and meet customer needs.

 Technology and Branch Transformation

 While branch transformation does not always have to lean towards technology integration, there is definitely a place for it within your overall plan for transformation.
-With that being said, I want to reiterate this fact: you cannot just insert the latest technology trends into your business and hope that they will work for your organization.
+With that being said, I want to reiterate this fact: you cannot just insert the latest technology trends into your banking experience and hope that they will work for your organization.

 Focusing on technology first can be a recipe for disaster.
 In order to choose the technologies that will help your branch expand and become more efficient, it's invaluable to start with the customer experience.
 When you start with your customer in mind, navigating the latest technologies such as teller cash recyclers, interactive teller machines, self-service coin counters, deposit automation, and digital displays (to name a few), can bring big benefits to your branch transformation and how they meet their needs.